chjy227743/cumulative.do/README.md

 ## Prerequisites:
-We recommend to use IntelliJ IDEA to build and run this project.
+We recommend to use IntelliJ IDEA to build and run this project, here are some prerequisites:
 1. JDK 18- To compile and run the Java code.
 ### Installing JDK 18
 #### For Windows: